SebiAi/custom-nothing-glyph-tools/README.md

 ***

 # :safety_vest: Need help?
-If you need help feel free to reach out to me on Discord: @sebiai
+If you need help look at the [Troubleshooting](#interrobang-troubleshooting) chapter.
+If this does not help either feel free to reach out to me on Discord: @sebiai

 ***